 The way down deep inside you…”

 Immediately I jumped on my laptop and started searching about Fred Rogers.
 This is where the new chapter kind of turned started.
-I read everything I could find on this man.
+I read everything I could find on him.
 I read books and watched documentaries.
 One thing became clear to me; I just felt this connection with this man.
 I was in awe of the manner in which he lived his life.
 I’m gonna give a ultra-quick bio in my own words real quick:

 He was an ordained minister.
 He was a Christian that loved the Lord and was serious about his Walk.
 He was deeply committed to his family and friends.
 The way he made into television was he saw people throwing pies at other’s faces.
 It made him realize that television was becoming sort of mean and not kind.
 He saw the potential it had to change lives for the better.
 Instead of sitting idly by & ignoring it or simply complaining, he set out to make a difference.
 That’s what he did, and he did it successfully.
 When public television funding was being threatened to be cut, he lobbied and persuaded the members of the Congressional Committee to not only get rid of the budget drop, but the committee actually allocated MORE money that the original amount was.
 Are you curious how he did this?
 He talked softly and briefly and then sang them a song from his television program.
 From this, I learned that screaming or arguing isn’t necessary for a heart change in someone else.
 Fred Rogers was also amazing talented and motivated.
 He wrote every song on Mr. Rogers Neighborhood.
 He would spend countless hours and takes doing the same scene over again, to get it perfect.
 He thought that the children deserved the best he had to offer.
 Mr. Rogers was transparent.
 Although technically, Mr. Rogers was a tv character; you won’t find many differences between Mr. Rogers (the tv show host) and Fred Rogers (the man).
 He was a man full of integrity.
 Which is pretty much one of my favorite traits to see in people.